umple/umple/.github/ISSUE_TEMPLATE.md

 This is a *guide*, please remove this preamble and other irrelevant sections.

-Use [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) for formatting. *Before writing*, please search to ensure the issue doesn't exist, and verify you are using the latest `master` branch and using Java 8.
+*Before writing*, a) please search to ensure the issue doesn't exist. b) If you are using Eclipse, the command line or Docker please ensure you are using the latest version of the relevant Umple tools and dependencies: such as Java 8 or 9, Eclipse Oxygen with modeling tools, or the latest Docker image from docker.umple.org.

-## Brief Description
+## Specify a Brief Description

 Brief, one or two sentences explaining the problem.

-## Minimum Steps to Reproduce
+## Give the minimum Steps to Reproduce

 This is a **minimum** test case to validate the problem.